OpenTermsArchive/docs/content/collections/create.en.md

 - Go to <https://github.com/settings/personal-access-tokens/new>
 - Set the “Token name”: “Issue creation on `<collection_name>` collection”
 - Set expiration at one year later
-- Select OpenTermsArchive organization in “Resource owner”
+- Select “OpenTermsArchive“ organization in “Resource owner”
 - Select “Only select repositories” in “Repository access”
 - Select “`<collection_name>`-declarations” in “Select repositories”
 - Select “Issues — Access: Read and write” in “Permissions” → “Repository permissions”